The Guide to Becoming an Effective People Leader

 Passive learning, where you listen, watch, or read information isn’t the best option when you are learning new people management skills and trying to figure out how to put them into practice.
 Rather, look for a training provider who offers live virtual learning sessions where you interact with subject matter experts and your peers in real-time.
 The discussions and connections these types of programs create are not only meaningful and engaging but memorable, thus making them more likely to be applied back at work.

 Managing people has never been easy.
 It is even less so in unprecedented times such as these.
 Despite the inevitable ups and downs leadership brings, the role of a people leader can be a rewarding and motivating path, whether you are new to the role or seasoned with years of experience.
 To make the journey easier for everyone though, it can be hugely beneficial to have the right skills and tools.
-With people management skills such as accountability, inclusion, conflict resolution, empowerment, and sound judgment, you can not only see your direct reports succeed and rise, but also yourself, your entire team, and your organization.
+With effective management skills such as accountability, inclusion, conflict resolution, empowerment, and sound judgment, you can not only see your direct reports succeed and rise, but also yourself, your entire team, and your organization.

 Most importantly, you are not on your own to develop these skills.
 While they often take time and experience to master, you can accelerate your learning and pick up new tools to put into practice, with the support of two specific development tools.
 These are business leadership programs and one to one coaching.
 Together, along with any leadership development plans your organization has in place, you will find yourself on track to becoming the best people leader you can be.